 - Knee dislocation: Occurs when the bones of the lower leg (the tibia and fibula) are moved in relation to the major bone in the thigh, the femur

 - Ligament injury: A ligament injury to the knee, such as the anterior cruciate ligament (ACL) can be extremely debilitating and take a long time to recover from.
-Ligaments are responsible for stabilizing the knee in relation to the bones around it
+Ligaments are responsible for stabilizing the knee concerning the bones around it

 Why are athletes more at risk of post-traumatic arthritis?